-Atomic Wallet have provided step by step instructions .
-Whereas Exodus have gone one step further and automated this for you so that users holding more than 20 XRP simply need to register their address in the wallet and are then eligible.
+Atomic Wallet has provided step-by-step instructions.
+Whereas Exodus has gone one step further and automated this for you so that users holding more than 20 XRP simply need to register their address in the wallet and are then eligible.

 If you choose to claim from SPARK from another wallet, below are the steps to follow;

 1) Take your Ethereum-compatible address of the form 0x415f8315c9948Ad91e2Cce5b8583A36dA431fb610x415f8315c9948Ad91e2Cce5b8583A36dA431fb61, remove 0x0x from the front and upper-case the remaining characters to produce a character set of the form: 415F8315C9948AD91E2CCE5B8583A36DA431FB61415F8315C9948AD91E2CCE5B8583A36DA431FB61.
 Note: the upper-casing and lower-casing in the original address does not matter.

 2) Append 0202 + 24 zeros to the uppercased character set to produce: 02000000000000000000000000415F8315C9948AD91E2CCE5B8583A36DA431FB6102000000000000000000000000415F8315C9948AD91E2CCE5B8583A36DA431FB61.